 Water Heater and Anode Rod

 Having a good anode rod in your water heater is extremely important.
 The idea is for the anode to deteriorate instead of the inside of your water heater.
 How long one will last varies depending on a lot of variables.
 Be sure to check it at least once a year and replace it when it is worn out.

-The photo above shows the difference between a new one and one that has done it's job and needs to be replaced.
+The video shows the difference between a new one and one that has done it's job and needs to be replaced.
 After every trip, I always remove the anode, drain the tank and flush out any sediment (using a water heater tank rinser wand) that exists from deterioration of the anode.
 I never leave the water heater sit unused, full of water.
 I've gone three years now on the same anode, and it's probably only half used up.
 The video will give you a good overview on anode rods.

 When replacing the anode, wrap the threads with PTFE thread seal tape (available in the plumbing department at any hardware or big box home improvement store).
 This will make it much easier to remove.
 Also, I usually leave the anode out and stuff the end of a rag into the water tank hole between trips.